Memory, Benchmark & Robots: A Benchmark for Solving Complex Tasks with Reinforcement Learning: Introduction

 The challenge of memory evaluation becomes particularly evident in robotics.
 While some robotic tasks naturally involve partial observability, e.g. navigation tasks~\citep{ai2022deep,habitatchallenge2023}, many studies artificially create partially observable scenarios from Markov Decision Processes (MDPs)~\citep{pomdp_new} by introducing observation noise or masking parts of the state space~\citep{kurniawati2022partially,Lauri_2023,meng2021memory,Spaan12pomdp}.
 However, these approaches do not fully capture the complexity of real-world robotic challenges~\citep{Lauri_2023}, where tasks may require the agent to recall past object configurations, manipulate occluded objects, or perform multi-step procedures that depend heavily on memory. \new{Such tasks include, for example, situations where a service robot needs to memorize occluded objects (e.g., a plate hidden under a towel) or where a home robot needs to accurately wipe the door of a microwave oven several times.
 Without memory, the robot wouldn't detect the plate in the first case, and in the second, it would wipe the door endlessly, unsure whether it has cleaned the area or if it’s time to stop.}

 In this paper, we aim to address these challenges with the following four contributions: \begin{enumerate} \item \textbf{Memory Tasks Classification.} We propose a simple yet comprehensive framework that organizes memory-intensive tasks into four key categories.
-This structure enables systematic evaluation without added complexity (\autoref{fig:visualiabstract}), offering a clear guide for selecting environments that reflect core memory challenges in RL and robotics (\autoref{sec:tasks-classification}).
+This structure enables systematic evaluation without added complexity (\autoref{fig:visualiabstract}), offering a clear guide for selecting environments that reflect core memory challenges in RL and robotics (\autoref{sec:tasks-classification}). \item \textbf{Memory-RL Benchmark.} We introduce \textbf{MIKASA-Base}, a Gymnasium-based~\citep{towers2024gymnasium} framework for evaluating memory-enhanced RL agents (\autoref{sec:rl-memory-benchmark}). \item \textbf{Robotic Manipulation Tasks.} We introduce \textbf{MIKASA-Robo}, an open-source benchmark (MIT license) comprising 32 robotic tasks that target specific memory-dependent skills in realistic settings (\autoref{sec:maniskill-memory}).
+We evaluate it using popular Online RL baselines (\autoref{sec:online-rl-baselines}) as well as Visual-Language-Action (VLA) models (\autoref{app:vla_results}).
+Guidelines for customizing environments and configuring time horizons are provided in~\autoref{sec:mk-custom}. \item \textbf{Robotic Manipulation Datasets.} We release datasets with expert quality trajectories for all 32 MIKASA-Robo memory-intensive tasks to support Offline RL research (see~\autoref{app:datasets}), and conduct extensive evaluations using a range of Offline RL baselines (\autoref{sec:offline-rl-baselines}). \end{enumerate}